 ← Blog.

-What a Mad, Sad Glad Retro is, What it isn’t and How to Run One
+What a Mad, Sad Glad Retro is

 As we settle into remote work as the norm post-pandemic, technology is making it easy to stay connected and productive.
 However, convenient as it might be, the problem of managing a team online while maintaining an efficient flow of communication poses challenges.
 As a retrospective facilitator, you should understand the difficulties associated with holding meetings and work sessions online.